khanh101/fp/README.md

     - make new `funcImpl` from `sub`, save evaluation of `y` into `funcImpl`

 - whenever `(myfunc z)` is evaluated, apply all partial arguments
+- however, one has to handle functions declared locally, so it will make the implementation more complicated

 ## language specs